pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Rates.md

 While Expo can be as high as 100, excessive Expo might cause decreased center stick sensitivity and make the heli’s response more unpredictable towards full stick (more jumpy).

+### Rates Smoothness

+During piroflips, one may feel that the cyclic has slight wobbles.
+Increasing `Rates Smoothness` would help with that given the PID loop is tuned well.

 ## Copy Rate Profile

 You can use the _Copy rateprofile_ button at the upper right corner to copy the values of the current profile to another one.